Zack1808/calculator/README.md

 ## Live demo

-You can find the app up and running at [https://zack1808.github.io/calculator](https://zack1808.github.io/calculator).
+You can try out the calculator by visiting the [live demo](https://zack1808.github.io/calculator).

 ## How to run the app locally